 The Position of St. George’s Castle

-From the Castle Tower one may gain a nice view of the headland that extends itself onto sea for 4 km.
-This position has always had great value for the strategic purposes of surveillance and defence.
-In order to gain possession of it, the French, the Fiorentini, the Turks and the English have fought on these hills.
-Not to mention the local warlords such as the Fregoso, the Fieschi, the Adorno e the Genovesi themselves, as proven by the history of the Republic of Genova.
-The rise to St. George can be taken from the piazzetta on the right.
-A few minutes romantic walk.
-Ample view with available field-glasses.
+From the Castle Tower, one may gain a nice view of the headland that extends itself onto the sea for 4 km.
+This position has always had great value for the strategic purposes of surveillance and defense.
+In order to gain possession of it, the French, the Fiorentini, the Turks, and the English fought on these hills.
+Not to mention the local warlords such as the Fregoso, the Fieschi, the Adorno, and the Genovesi themselves, as proven by the history of the Republic of Genova.
+The rise to St. George can be taken from the Piazzetta on the right.
+A few minute’s romantic walk.
+Ample view with available field glasses.
 We suggest wearing a small sweater from the afternoon on.

 St. Martin Church

-This church, built in the X Century, may be found at the very beginning of Portofino, in a dominant position to the town, the terraced houses of the fishermen and the sea which reflects its bright colours.
-Going down from the adjacent stairs, one may immediately spot the piazzetta from a short walk around the typical pastel color murals.
-When facing the wall and looking at the little courtyard one may spot the roman fonts in the central, going-up form, in the little arches which underline the ledges on the roof, in the central gate, in the rose window and in the bell tower.
+This church, built in the X Century, may be found at the very beginning of Portofino, in a dominant position to the town, the terraced houses of the fishermen, and the sea which reflects its bright colors.
+Going down from the adjacent stairs, one may immediately spot the Piazzetta from a short walk around the typical pastel color murals.
+When facing the wall and looking at the little courtyard one may spot the Roman fonts in the central, going-up form, in the little arches that underline the ledges on the roof, in the central gate, in the rose window, and in the bell tower.